sudermanjr/pikube-cluster-config/README.md

 This is a set of python functions and some other stuff to allow you to generate cloud init files for a pi kube cluster.
 These can then be flashed using the hypriot flash utility to build a pi cluster

+## Requirements

+There's a few things that require this to work out of the box:

+* The hypriot flash utility (see references)
+* A router that will allow you to discover the other Pi nodes via DNS.
+I use a travel router with openwrt.
+This enables the pis to look each other up by name.
+You could also do this with static entries.
+* Some SD cards.
+Preferably class 10 or better
+* Some Pis.
+I use 5.
+It's up to you

 ## Usage

 * Create a cluster_config.yaml based on the example in the file.
 You can create multiple users and set wifi/lan info here